ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_http_server.md

  -# Select **HTTP_Server** as an active project for the build process.
  -# Build the project and observe that no errors are reported.

 ## Run the Example

 **Setup**

-Board-specific setup such as jumpers, Ethernet ports, power supply, etc is documented in the board layer description (`README.md`) of your selected target.
+Board-specific hardware setup such as jumpers, Ethernet ports, power supply, etc is documented in the board layer description (`README.md`) of your selected target.

  -# Load the executable image to the target development board.
  -# Use an Ethernet cable to connect your development board to the local area network.
 The PC is assumed to be already in this LAN.